When a Kentucky Hospital Makes a Terrible Mistake

 Understaffing of hospitals is a major problem in the United States.
 This understaffing can lead to many problems.
 One of the most serious is the failure to monitor a patient.
 Monitoring devices are only as reliable as the people meant to watch and react to their alerts.
 If the staff does not closely monitor a patient, then a small problem may turn tragic.
 This can be especially true in the post-operative stage as the patient is in a delicate state and their recovery is dependent on the thoroughness of their care during this critical time.
 In addition to physically monitoring a patient, hospital staff must pay close attention to any medications needed.
 These medications must be monitored to ensure that the patient does not have a reaction to the medication, that the medication is given in the proper dosage, and that any new medications are suitable to use with prior medications.

-Proper medication, in proper doses, can be a lifesaver.
+The right medication, in proper doses, can be a lifesaver.
 However, when given improperly it can have devastating effects.
 In a hospital, this problem is compounded by the sheer number of patients and their high turnover rate.
 Prescription drug mistakes can happen in any patient/doctor relationship.
-In a hospital setting, however, the patient’s ambiguity increases their frequency.
+However, in a hospital setting, the patient’s ambiguity increases their frequency.
 Over 400,000 preventable drug-related injuries occur in hospitals each year.

 A person’s medical chart contains vital information concerning his or her medical history.
 In the best case scenario, its proper use allows a doctor to assess a patient's needs and to take the action best suited to the individual.
 In the worst case scenario, a chart mix-up can result in debilitation or death.
 Chart mix-ups occur when either a chart of one patient is unintentionally switched with that of another, or when pages or portions of the record are misplaced or put into the wrong chart.
 In addition, doctors may make mistakes when entering information.
 Any of these mistakes can have serious consequences.

 Falls in Hospitals